jellevink/randomnumberproject/README.md

 * Docker (Swarm and Compose) - Containerisation
 * Pytest - Unit Testing
 * Ansible Playbooks - Build Environments

+* # Ansible
+Ansible is a simple IT automation tool used (here) for the generation of ready-to-use environments for projects to be deployed on; installing  and configuring any tools needed on each machine in a system.
+In this project, a local machine was used to run Ansible, and Ansible installed tools on 2 VMs.

+* # Docker
+Docker is a series of PaaS 'Platform as a Service' tools that use OS-level virtualization to package services in 'containers', which can be stored as images, allowing for the product stored within the images to be run on an system thanks to everything they need to run being stored within the Docker container.

 <a name="testing"></a>
 ## Testing